-Four hour long exams (100 points each) will be given along with a cumulative final exam (150 points).
+Three hour long exams (100 points each) will be given along with a cumulative final exam (150 points).
 If you are unable to take an exam as scheduled due to a serious illness or some other emergency, it is your responsibility to call me and leave a message before the exam or as soon as you are physically able.
 If an official school function takes you out of class on an exam date, it is your responsibility to make arrangements one week prior to the exam as to when you will take the exam.
 Usually it will be given early, not late.
+Makeup exams for excused absences will be given, but a penalty of up to 75% will apply for unexcused absences, at the teacher's discretion.